RobotLocomotion/drake/drake/multibody/parsers/test/parsers_frames_test/README.txt

-To load these models into Gazebo, first update the `GAZEBO_MODEL_PATH` environment variable:
+To load these models into Gazebo, first update environment variable `GAZEBO_MODEL_PATH` by executing the following command:

-    cd drake-distro/drake/multibody/parsers/test/parsers_frames_test
     export GAZEBO_MODEL_PATH=`pwd`:$GAZEBO_MODEL_PATH

-Then, launch `gazebo` and then import the models by clicking and dragging on the model's name into the simulation.
+Then launch `gazebo`, switch to the "Insert" tab on the left hand side of Gazebo's GUI, and import the desired model by clicking and dragging it into the simulation.